ChorusOne/network-handbook/src/node-software/identity-key-management.md

 and should be considered compromised.

 #### Ensure keys used for routine operations can be rotated. {.p2 #key-rotation}
-As the our identity is tied to our private key, this key is extremely sensitive.
+As our identity is tied to our private key, this key is extremely sensitive.
 If it is compromised,
 we lose our entire validator,